 Any airfare, whether on scheduled or charter flights; pre- and post land arrangements; transfers to / from the vessel; passport and visa expenses; Government arrival and departure taxes; meals ashore; baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as bar and beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages (guidelines will be provided).
-Reservations and Payments A deposit of 30% of the cruise fare is required per person to confirm reservations with final payment due 90 days prior to departure.
+Reservations and Payments A deposit of 10% of the cruise fare is required per person to confirm reservations.
+A further deposit of 20% of the cruise fare is required 270 days prior to departure with final payment due 90 days prior to departure.
 Cancellations All requests for cancellations must be received in writing.

-Cancellations received 90 days prior to departure are fully refunded less an administrative fee of US\$ 500 per person.
+Cancellations received 90 days prior to departure are not refundable but may be used as future credit.
 From 89 days up to and including the day of departure all deposits and tariffs are forfeited.
 If cancellation occurs within the 89 day period and full payment has not yet been received, the full penalty will still apply and unpaid monies are due immediately.
 For these and other reasons mentioned below, you are strongly encouraged to obtain trip cancellation insurance.

-Antarpply Expeditions reserves the right to cancel any voyage prior to departure in which case payments will be refunded in full without further obligation on our part.
+ANTARCTICA

+& sub-Antarctic Islands incl.
+South Georgia

+On board the USHUAIA

+Itineraries

-Itineraries The itineraries published are for reference only and are subject to change due to weather and ice conditions, or due to any other reason beyond our control, at the Master's and Expedition Leader's discretion without prior notice.
+The itineraries published are for reference only and are subject to change due to weather and ice conditions, or due to any other reason beyond our control, at the Master's and Expedition Leader's discretion without prior notice.
 Passengers have no right to any refund, any other consideration or claim whatsoever in the event of inevitable itinerary changes.

+Insurance

-Insurance Antarpply Expeditions requests their passengers to purchase a comprehensive travel insurance including trip cancellation and mandatory medical evacuation and repatriation coverage with a minimum of US\$100,000.
+Antarpply Expeditions requests their passengers to purchase a comprehensive travel insurance including trip cancellation and mandatory medical evacuation and repatriation coverage with a minimum of US\$100,000.
 Antarpply Expeditions shall not be responsible for any injuries to persons (whether or not resulting in death) or damage or loss to property.
 In case of a medical problem arising during the voyage, either on board or on shore, which results in costs for evacuation, use of aircraft or repatriation, the responsibility for payment of these costs belongs solely to the passenger and Antarpply Expeditions specifically decline any responsibility whatsoever (also if not covered by travel insurance).

+Passenger Contract

-Passenger Contract The passenger must sign a passenger contract which constitutes the sole contract and his/her agreement to all the terms and conditions relative to the cruise.
+The passenger must sign a passenger contract which constitutes the sole contract and his/her agreement to all the terms and conditions relative to the cruise.
 By accepting the cruise ticket the passenger also agrees to its terms & conditions.

+Version: May 06, 2022 Photo Credits: Pablo Petracci